maitreverge/maitreverge/README.md

 <br>

-> IDEs : I am confortable using Vim and Visual Studio Code.
+> IDEs : I am confortable with both Vim and VS Code.
 >
 > Programing languages : Building a solid fundation in C.
 >
-> Others : I am comfortable using MarkDown, and I've been an active Ableton user for several years.
+> Others : I am getting by with MarkDown, and I've been an Ableton user for several years.

 </br>